leonardop21/temer/README.md

 # Explodes

-# Do not click on the red ball or you will be able to play
+# Do not click the red ball or you lose the game

 ## Burst the balls that appear on the screen and make the highest possible score